Clarence Ray Allen: Second murder trial and death sentence

-In 2018, outgoing California Governor Brown ordered new DNA testing in the Cooper case.
-Results from DNA testing were still pending as of 2020.

 Appeals

 In 1987, the California Supreme Court affirmed Allen's death sentence.
 Associate Justice Joseph Grodin's opinion referred to Allen's crimes as "sordid events" with an "extraordinarily massive amount" of aggravating evidence.
 In a dissenting opinion, California Supreme Court Justice Broussard stated that the prosecutor influenced the jury by telling them that "if you conclude that aggravating evidence outweighs the mitigating evidence, you shall return a death sentence," while the law does not mandate a death sentence in such a situation.
-According to Justice Broussard, this led to a lack of freedom for the jury to make a "normative decision."
+According to Justice Broussard, this led to a lack of freedom for the jury to make a "normative decision".

 In 2005, the U.S. Ninth Circuit Court of Appeals found that Allen's trial counsel had been inadequate, and the evidence against him was largely the testimony of Allen's several accomplices, who painted him as the mastermind who forced them by threats and scare tactics to commit robberies and murders.
 However the court denied rehearing in Allen's case.
 In her opinion for the panel, Judge Kim McLane Wardlaw concluded: